rajnavakotiikea/pact-command-execution/README.md

 # Pact command execution

-Github Action for trigger a workflow from another workflow.
-The action then waits for a response.
+Github Action for creating or updating pact webhooks for triggering provider verification job and receiving git commit status on consumer side

 **When would you use it?**

-When deploying an app you may need to deploy additional services, this Github Action helps with that.
+When you want to create/update pact webhooks part of your CI/CD pipeline

 ## Arguments